 Climate Change, Global Food Production, Natural Disasters such as Earthquakes and Tsunamis, the Spread of Disease - Covid, the reasons for Migration and the Future of Energy Resources are just some of the great challenges facing the next generation of geographers.

-There are so many ways of learning in geography.
+There are so many ways of learning geography.
 It is very practical, with opportunities to learn new skills such as computer-based mapping (called GIS), map skills, interpreting photographs, fieldwork skills, presenting and debating techniques.
 You will improve your literacy through your report writing and written work and make practical use of your numeracy skills when you interpret data and construct graphs.
 Fieldwork, or working outside the classroom, is a really important part of geography.

-Fearnhill Geography GCSE students undertake two field trips.
+Students undertake two field trips.
 One to Walton on the Naze to study the impacts of human management on the coastal process along the Essex coastline.
-We also travel to Stevenage to assess the need for and the impact of regeneration occurring in the town.
+We also travel to Letchworth Jackmans Estate and Broadway to investigate the impact of deprivation on quality of life.